-The Pink SQ uses a tint formula that's unique to Anon to give great low light performance while only allowing a relatively small amount of visual light to be transmitted to the eye.
+The Sonar Pink uses a tint formula that's unique to Anon to give great low light performance while only allowing a relatively small amount of visual light to be transmitted to the eye.
 That lower VLT will also mean that if things do brighten up, you'll get much more protection and reduced eye fatigue than you'd get with other lenses aimed at low light situations.
-The Pink SQ uses its clever formula to deliver unreal levels of detail in a huge variety of conditions from overcast days, to broken cloudy spells and bright sunlight.
-The Silver Amber lens is another great all-rounder if you're after a different look.
+This lens uses its clever formula to deliver unreal levels of detail in a huge variety of conditions from overcast days, to broken cloudy spells and bright sunlight.

 Explore the range

 |Lens||Lens Name||Ideal Conditions||Light Level||VLT||Description||Available with|

 |Amber||Snowy, overcast, broken cloud||Low to medium light||55%||An outstanding multi-purpose lens tint that filters blue light for superior contrast, shadow definition and depth perception.||Helix 2.0, Insight Women's, M2, M4 Toric, Mig, Relapse, Tempest Women's, Tracker Youth|

 |Blue Amber||Broken cloud, slightly sunny||Medium to bright light||50%||Amber base lens tint with a multi-layer blue mirror coating for medium to bright days.||Youth Tracker|

 |Clear||Night||Low light||85%||Clear lens with minimal tint for maximum light transmission with neutral colour perception and true vision.||M2, M3, M4 Cylindrical, M4 Toric, Mig, Relapse, Tempest Women's, WM1 Women's|